Tmogvi: Architecture

 The castle of Tmogvi was built in picturesque surroundings, on top of a poorly accessible mountain high above the Kura River.
-It is protected by from two sides by the river and from another from sides by deep gorges.
+It is protected from two sides by the river and from another from sides by deep gorges.
 Access to the castle is via narrow passages, protected by the walls.
 The castle expands over 3 hills, joined and encircled by a wall (150 meters long, 3 meters wide), which supplements the natural defense offered by the cliffs.
 A number of towers was built on each hill.
 A secret tunnel connects the castle with the river to provide access to water even during a siege.
 Within the walls two reservoirs accumulated water.
 The western part of the fortress is better preserved.
 A small number of buildings subsist inside the castle itself.
 A quadrangular building made of tuff on a basalt foundation is assumed to have been a church.
 Outside of the walls, on the western side, the church of Saint Ephrem subsists in ruined condition, with fragments of frescoes from the 13th century.
 Ruins of the town are spread far from the southeastern walls along the slope.